r3w0p/bobocep/docs/distributed.rst

 fault-tolerant CEP at the network edge.

 .. note:: Distributed :code:`BoboCEP` is designed to be deployed at the edge
-          of a single network, ideally with 2-3 instances of the software.
+          of a single network, ideally with only 2-3 software instances.

 :code:`UPDATE`